The 9 best facial sunscreens that you'll actually look forward to applying every day

 What is the most effective sunscreens for the face?

-Understanding sunscreen from an effectiveness point of view means first decoding the (often fairly jargon-heavy) labeling.
-The Australian Academy of Science explains clearly what SPF numbers actually signify.
-This is calculated by measuring the time (in seconds) it takes for skin to slightly redden when covered in sunscreen, divided by the time it takes for it to redden without protection.
-So, if it took 300 seconds for the skin to burn with sunscreen, and 10 seconds to burn without it—300÷10—a sunscreen would carry an SPF 30.
+It's calculated by measuring the time (in seconds) it takes for skin to slightly redden when covered in sunscreen, divided by the time it takes for it to redden without protection.
+So, if it took 300 seconds for the skin to burn with sunscreen, and 10 seconds to burn without it – 300÷10 – a sunscreen would carry an SPF of 30.

-- UVA: The ultraviolet rays responsible for skin aging and skin cancer/melanoma (think A for aging)
+- UVA: The ultraviolet rays that are largely responsible for premature and visible skin ageing (think A for ageing).

-- UVB: The ultraviolet rays responsible for skin reddening and burning (think B for burning)
+- UVB: The ultraviolet rays responsible for skin burning and reddening (think B for burning).
+Both UVA and UVB exposure can result in the DNA damage that leads to cancer.

-- SPF: Refers to the Sun Protection Factor, and only determines protection from UVB rays.
-Dermatologists widely recommend using SPF 30 as a minimum.
+- SPF: Stands for Sun Protection Factor and only determines protection from UVB rays.
+Dermatologists recommend applying a minimum SPF of 30.

 - Broad-spectrum: Absorbs or blocks both UVA and UVB rays.
-So if you are wondering does sunscreen prevent tanning, if it's broad spectrum then yes, it will.
-And that's no bad thing.
+So if you are wondering does sunscreen prevent tanning, if it's broad spectrum then yes, it largely will.

-- Chemical sunscreen: These widely-used formulas contain chemical compounds that absorb and neutralize UV rays within the skin.
+- Chemical sunscreen: These widely-used formulas contain chemical compounds that absorb and neutralise UV rays within the skin.

-- Mineral sunscreen: Contain natural reflectors, such as zinc oxide and titanium dioxide, that physically block the sun and reflect UV rays away from the body.
+- Mineral sunscreen: Also called "physical" sunscreen, they contain natural reflectors, such as zinc oxide and titanium dioxide, that largely physically block the sun and reflect UV rays away from the body.

-- Reef-safe: Some chemical sunscreens can be damaging to fragile aquatic life when they rinse off your skin into the water supply or ocean.
-According to Save the Reef, this is any sunscreen product with ingredients that “aren't on the HEL List"
+- Reef safe: Some chemical sunscreens can be damaging to aquatic life when they rinse off your skin into the water supply or ocean.
+According to Save the Reef, this is any sunscreen product with ingredients that “aren't on the HEL List".

 Should you apply SPF before or after moisturiser?

-Wondering whether to apply sunscreen or moisturiser first?
-This is actually a common question for many, however the rule of thumb is to make sure you're treating sunscreen as the last step within your skincare routine.
-This means, you should apply your SPF after moisturiser, in order to successfully create a protective layer that shields your complexion from harmful UV rays.
+The question of applying sunscreen or moisturiser first is a common one for those who are newer to skincare.
+But the rule of thumb is to make sure sunscreen is always the last step within your skincare routine (before applying makeup, if you wear it).
+This means, you should apply your SPF after moisturiser in order for the protective layer to shields your skin from harmful UV rays effectively.

 What sunscreen is the most environmentally friendly?

-There's more to sunscreens than acronyms and packaging symbols, it's important to make sure you respect your environment too.
-Even the best facial sunscreen won't be able to accompany you on coastal holidays if it isn't reef safe.
-In order to protect their coastlines and underwater habitats, some parts of the world have committed to sunscreen bans on chemical sunscreens - and some mineral ones - that contain ingredients that aren't considered reef-safe.
+Today, a sunscreen formula not harming the environment is seen as almost, if not equally as important as protecting our skin.
+Even the best facial sunscreen won't be able to accompany you on all coastal holidays if it isn't "reef safe".
+In order to protect their coastlines and underwater habitats, some parts of the world have committed to sunscreen bans on chemical sunscreens – and even some mineral ones – that contain ingredients that aren't considered reef safe.

-At the moment, Hawaii, Key West (Florida), Palau, Rivera Maya (Mexico), Los Cabos (Mexico), Bonaire, Aruba, and the US Virgin Islands have sunscreen bans that don't allow the delivery or sale of particular products to their region.
-Before you travel, it's good to be aware of this.
+Currently, Hawaii, Key West (Florida), Palau, Rivera Maya (Mexico), Los Cabos (Mexico), Bonaire, Aruba, and the US Virgin Islands have sunscreen bans in place that don't allow the delivery or sale of specific products to their region.
+It's good to be aware of this before travelling so you can pack compliant sunscreens.

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.